silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 Here is an example of how things could go wrong: Let's assume a site serves "Hello, (FirstName)" snippet to logged-in users only.
 Further assume a cache is misconfigured, and a logged-in user "John" requests a page: the cache retains the response containing the "Hello John" string.
-Now, if user Steve comes along he will be served the cached version of the page erroneously containing "Hello John" string (unless the cache times out before his arrival).
+Now, if user Stella comes along she will be served the cached version of the page erroneously containing "Hello John" string (unless the cache times out before her arrival).

 It's easy to extend this example to more significant user details - addresses, private messages, personal records, etc.
-We will show below how to avoid this kind of issues, and always highlight secure defaults.
+We will show below how to avoid these kind of issues, and always highlight secure defaults.

 ### Possible performance gains